Community of Practice, Inquiry, & Learning

 COPIL brings together practitioner-scholars who share an interest in expanding, deepening, and integrating CCE as a strategy for individual, institutional, and community transformation.
 As practitioner-scholars, we are interested in being part of the ongoing inquiry that is helping to establish promising practices of, generate and apply theory to, and build a knowledge base around CCE.

 For 2020, COPIL formed a project team to develop a Primer on the Benefits and Value of Civic and Community Engagement in Higher Education.
-While there are increasing attacks on the relevance of higher education, at the same time the persistent social challenges we face as a nation and world continue to escalate.
-As a result, we believe this is the time for higher education not to retreat but to deepen its commitment to its public purposes and its efforts to partner with local communities.
+This is the first installment in the Contributions of Civic and Community Engagement in Higher Education Series.
+We organized this project in response to the increasing attacks on the relevance of higher education in the midst of persistent social challenges facing the nation and world.
+We believed this was the time for higher education not to retreat but to deepen its commitment to its public purposes and its efforts to partner with local communities.
 This Primer is intended to provide relevant information to both make the case for investing in CCE and guide practice and scholarship.
 The project team began meeting in January 2020 and released the Primer in February 2021.
+The 2nd Edition was published in February 2023.

 In fall 2018, an article co-created by COPIL members, “Social Justice In Service-Learning and Community Engagement: A Conversation About Meanings, Practices, And Possibilities,” was published in the book Critical Intersections In Contemporary Curriculum & Pedagogy (edited by: Laura Jewett, The University of Texas Rio Grande Valley; Freyca Calderon-Berumen, The Pennsylvania State University-Altoona; and Miryam Espinosa-Dulanto, The University of Texas Rio Grande Valley and published by Information Age).